Fitting 100 Statistical Distributions at Scale: 1000x Memory Reduction with PySpark

 What I Built

-spark-bestfit is now at version 2.0.0 with a complete redesign.
+spark-bestfit is now at version 3.0.0 with major new capabilities.
 The library fits ~90 scipy.stats distributions in parallel, with driver memory usage dropping from 800MB to about 1MB—a 1000x reduction.

 • Multi-backend architecture: Spark, Ray, or local execution